 N.B.
 Another of the Rolls, Royce and Bentley trio features strongly in the history of motorcycling.
 Born to Australian parents, W.O.
 Bentley was a very successfull motorcycle racer who, in the days of cast iron pistons, introduced Rolls Royce to the wonders of aluminium.

-If you have further information or a query related to this Minerva please contact us
+If you have further information or a query related to Minerva please contact us